MaidScientistIzutsumiMarin/tumblrbot/README.md

   - *We are unsure if this is still happening.*
 - Post counts are incorrect when downloading posts.
 Our tests suggest this is a [Tumblr] API problem that is giving inaccurate numbers, so treat them as estimates.

+**To-Do:**

+- Read Tumblr rate-limiting information from headers.
+- Read OpenAI rate-limiting information from headers (if available).
+- Add selection menus to make it easier to pick a particular operation.
+- Default price information to local currency.

 **Please submit an issue or contact us for features you want added/reimplemented.**

 ## Installation & Usage